kizito9898/IT-Documentation/Remote-Connection/Microsoft-RDP.md

   - Download applications
   - Find root causes to technical problems
 ---
-**Note:** Always ensure both machines are on the same network before attempting RDP.
+**Note:** Always ensure both machines are on the same network before attempting RDP and end session once you are done.